 It is estimated that humans have cut down about half of all of the world’s forests.
 Most of the current deforestation is linked to burning and cutting down tropical rainforests – primarily for agriculture or grazing, for the production of charcoal and, secondarily, for logging wood as a material.
 Although tropical rainforests cover only about six percent of the Earth's surface, they have a significant impact on the global climate.
 Tropical forests have the highest photosynthetic productivity as well as the ability to cool the earth's surface of all forests on Earth, helping to mitigate global warming.
 They are also centres of global biodiversity as they host a large proportion of the world's animal and plant species.Source: National Geographic Source: The Food and Agriculture Organisation of the UN, 2020: The State of World’s Forests - Forests, biodiversity and people

 Natural forces that contribute to climate change include the intensity of sunlight, volcanic eruptions, and changes in the concentration of naturally-occurring greenhouse gases.
 According to NASA, these natural phenomena are still relevant today, but their impact compared to human influence is too small or too slow for natural causes to constitute a major cause of the rapid warming observed in recent decades.
 Without human activity, the climate would have remained virtually unchanged for the last 100 years.Source: NASA

 Burning fossil fuels

 For millions of years, the concentration of greenhouse gases in the atmosphere fluctuated only slightly; natural processes removed as many greenhouse gases from the atmosphere as were released.
-Problems arose when people began to extract and burn fossil fuels on a large scale, thus releasing unprecedented amounts of CO2 into the atmosphere.
+Problems emerged as we began to extract and burn fossil fuels on a large scale, thus releasing unprecedented amounts of CO2 into the atmosphere.
 The concentration of CO2 has increased by almost 50 percent since the Industrial Revolution.Source: NASA